 All procedures at SmartShape Weight Loss Centre – gastric sleeve, mini gastric bypass and Lap-Band – are performed using minimally invasive (laparoscopic) techniques.
 Minimally invasive surgery means faster operations, less anesthesia, much smaller incisions and less scarring, all of which contribute to faster healing and recovery.

 You may wish to speak with one of our surgeons to determine if a bariatric procedure could be of help to you in your overall journey to better physical and mental health, including if you have diabetes.
-Call us today for a free consultation with a SmartShape surgeon to learn more – (888) 278-7952.
+Call us today for a free consultation to learn more – (888) 278-7952.